 As alluded to earlier, the results of genetic testing can provide freedom from any uncertainty.
 However, in some cases, the results of genetic testing may create an emotional trauma for the person who finds out that he/she has a certain disease.
 It can lead to an increased anxiety to the individual as he might blame himself for possessing a gene that causes the disorder and potentially passing it onto their children.

 3. May cause tension among family members

-In relation to this, the results of these tests may also create tension among family members when an information about a family member is revealed.
-Having a negative test can cause emotional distress to the person because it gives him/her the feeling of “survivor guilt” from being unaffected by the disease while his/her sibling is at risk.
+About this, the results of these tests may also create tension among family members when information about a family member is revealed.
+Having a negative test can cause emotional distress because it gives him/her the feeling of “survivor guilt” from being unaffected by the disease while his/her sibling is at risk.

 4. Genetic discrimination may happen